 The pressure is then off so you can impress the client with your personality or powers of persuasion.

-You’ll work harder or very little on certain steps at different times, but you can always run through the whole checklist before each prospect meeting to make sure everything is ready.
+You’ll work harder or very little on certain steps at different times, but you can always run through the whole freelancers guide before each prospect meeting to make sure everything is ready.

 Prospects look up freelancers online, just as you look up vendors you want to buy from.
 So, check to make sure every instance of your online presence looks professional, including your:

 If you don’t have a website, you can set one up quickly using a low-cost online service.
 If you have a larger budget, you could hire a company to create a higher-quality customized website for you.
 Remember: almost any business you trust has a website!

 Check your website carefully for misspellings, awkward grammar, and low-quality images.
 Read your copy out loud to make sure it has a conversational yet professional tone.
 Replace or delete any images that look low-quality.
 Finally, add your latest piece or two to your portfolio.

 2. Research the Prospect and Gig